-- on Tuesday from 6:30 to 8:30 in the Clavier lab (K14 LG20); - on Friday from 1:00 to 3:00 in the Clavier lab (K14 LG20).
+- on Wednesday from 11:00am to 1:00pm in the Drum lab (K17 B08); - on Friday from 6:00pm to 8:00pm in the Kora lab (J17 307).

 Being held in a practical environment, these consultations are meant to provide personal support and resolve issues that cannot be addressed, or not easily so, through online discussion.
-Other slots will be made available if necessary.
+If necessary, extra slots will be created, or parallel consultation (same day and time in different labs) will be offered.
+Students should seek help whenever they need; all the necessary support will be provided, but we have to be made aware of the support that requires to be made available.